 If you are not sure about it, leave the task to experts.
-Apart from this, make sure your skin is well-hydrated before the treatment.
+Apart from this, make sure your skin is well-hydrated before and after the microblading.

 And if done properly, you can flaunt the thicker brows for a year and two.
-No, we ain’t kidding but you have to undergo multiple sessions.
+No, we ain’t kidding but you have to undergo multiple sessions of cosmetic tattooing.

 Any Side Effects or Risks